The Story of the 1995 “Walmart Dig” - Known as Hickory Log Excavation

-In early 2011, a delegation from Reinhardt University, including President Thomas Isherwood, and members of the museum’s Advisory Board, went to Chapel Hill to see the collection.
-Pictured below (l to r) are Skip Spears, Billy Hasty and Paul Webb looking at artifacts from the collection.
-The Reinhardt delegation came away hopeful that a way could be found to acquire and exhibit these artifacts in the Funk Heritage Center—to bring them home.
-Now, once the funds are raised, this will become a reality.
+It was a chance lunch meeting between Hasty and Dr. Joseph Kitchens, Executive Director of the Funk Heritage Center, that resulted in Kitchens locating Webb and the "Walmart artifacts" in North Carolina.
+Once the archaeologist was located, they contacted Webb late in 2010 and arranged a meeting with him in early 2011.
+A delegation from Reinhardt University, including members of the museum’s Advisory Board, went to Chapel Hill to see some of the artifacts in the collection.
+Pictured right (l to r) are Skip Spears, Billy Hasty and Paul Webb looking at some of the artifacts.
+The group left the meeting hopeful that a way could be found to acquire and exhibit some of these artifacts in the Funk Heritage Center—to bring them back home tp Cherokee County.